Johnny Appleseed Visual Discrimination Game for Preschoolers

 Students can play the Johnny Appleseed spin and cover game independently or in pairs.

-To play in pairs, preschoolers will have to use two different types of color markers.
+To play in pairs, preschoolers must use two different types of color markers.
 They will take turns spinning the spinner and covering the corresponding picture on the mat.
-If the spinner falls in a picture that is no longer available, the child loses the turn.
-In the end, the child that was able to place five consecutive markers in any direction on the recording sheet wins the game.
+The child loses the turn if the spinner falls in a no longer available picture.
+Ultimately, the child who placed five consecutive markers in any direction on the recording sheet won the game.

-To play independently, preschoolers will spin the spinner and cover a corresponding picture on the mat.
-This continues until they cover five consecutive pictures or the entire mat if they want.
+Preschoolers will spin the spinner and cover a corresponding picture on the mat to play independently.
+This continues until they cover five consecutive photographs or the entire mat if they want.

 Books About Johnny Appleseed

 For me, books are an essential part of any theme or activity.
-It is a way to introduce what you’re going to talk about, expand the children’s vocabulary and imagination, a continued source of enjoyment, and an excellent way to tie all the domains, among other benefits.
-The following books can help your preschoolers get to know John Chapman a little better.
+They introduce what you will talk about, expand the children’s vocabulary and imagination, provide a continued source of enjoyment, and are an excellent way to tie all the domains, among other benefits.
+The following books can help your preschoolers get to know John Chapman better.

-It’s Fall, and during this season we have a lot of fun celebrations.
-Check out the Fall Theme and Centers, and the Native American Day posts.
-They both have a lot of ideas for all your centers that you can use for your lesson plans.
+It’s Fall, and during this season, we have a lot of fun celebrations.
+Check out the Fall Theme and Centers and the Native American Day posts.
+They both have many ideas for all your centers that you can use for your lesson plans.
 Better yet, both posts include many FREE printables.

 Be happy, safe, and creative.
 I wish you well.